Aunty Matilda Williams-House

 Presiding Member – Nursing and Midwifery Board of Australia (NMBA)

-The next offering of Murra Mullangari program will commence Monday 3rd July 2023.
+The next offering of Murra Mullangari program will commence on Monday 6th May 2024.

 Full Pricing is $495 incl.
 GST payable via credit card.

-Detailed instructions on how individuals can enrol is located HERE
+See detailed instructions on how individuals can enrol.

 FAQs